levimcgomes/levimcgomes.github.io/app/posts/metroidvania/devlog3.md

   - What story do **you** want to tell?
   - What message do you want to pass to the players?

   That last one is quite important.
 It is not necessary to pass a message, but is something you can do, if you think it'll enhance the story.
 And, assuming you get some popularity, it's a very powerful way to convey something.
-For example, you might use the story to spark a sense of injustice in the players, incentivizing them to stand up against it.
+For example, you might use the story to spark a sense of injustice in the players, encouraging them to stand up against it.
 Or you might present them with morally grey situations, and make them reflect about something.
 It's a sea of possibilities.
 Of course, you might tell a story for the sake of telling a story, without any message.
 And that's fine too, and the story can be amazing nonetheless.

  So let's take a look at how each of the parts mentioned previously can fit into a game.